 Our youngest patients can now receive treatment close to home and do not have to leave the area.

-What is a blood and bone marrow transplant?
+What is a stem cell or bone marrow transplant?

-With pediatric BMT, children receive the new or transplanted cells intravenously (IV), in the same way as a blood transfusion.
+With pediatric transplant, children receive the new or transplanted cells intravenously (IV), in the same way as a blood transfusion.

 We treat pediatric cancers and noncancerous disorders using: